 Each residence hall is staffed by professional and paraprofessional staff members.
 Their role is to provide leadership, informal counseling and referrals, judicial education, and serve as role models.
-La Verne offers two types of housing: single-gender floors in Brandt and Studebaker-Hanawalt Residence Halls and coed suites in The Oaks Residence Hall.
-Both styles provide a community-based living environment.
+La Verne offers three types of housing: single-gender floors in Brandt and Studebaker-Hanawalt Residence Halls, coed floors in The Oaks Residence Halls, and off campus housing at the Sheraton Suites Fairplex.
+All styles provide a community-based living environment.

-Bed spaces in the residence halls are rented by the academic year.
-However, students may apply for Spring Semester.
-All housing applicants are charged a \$100 Housing Reservation/Security Deposit (HRSD).
+Bed spaces in the residence halls are rented by the academic year; however, students may apply for Spring Semester.
+All housing applicants are charged a \$200 Housing Reservation/Security Deposit (HRSD) and a \$40 activity fee.
 Refer to the application and license agreement for HRSD refund policies.

 Residence Halls are open during all school holidays except Thanksgiving, Winter Break, and Spring Break.
-The Oaks Residence Hall remains open during all University holiday breaks for international and out-of-state students.
+The Oaks Residence Halls and the Sheraton Suites Fairplex remain open during all University holiday breaks for any pre-approved student.
 After occupancy has begun, no refund is allowed for absences.
 Refer to the license agreement for cancellation policy.